dac1e/DCF77RX/README.md

 # Dcf77Receiver
-Receive  Dcf77 frames and convert to std::tm structure
+Receive Dcf77 frames and convert to them to std::tm structure.
+Dcf77clock example provided.

 The library has been tested along with 'ELV DCF-Empfangsmodul DCF-2' in combination with 'ELV Bausatz Externe DCF-Antenne DCF-ET1' on: